turbot/steampipe-samples/all/hackernews/README.md

 This dashboard reports the number of HN items by target domain (e.g. www.nytimes.com), with a drilldown chart showing the timeline of items referring to each domain.
 ## Dashboard: Submissions

-The `by` columns in the `Everything` dashboard link here.
+The `by` columns in the `Home` dashboard link here.
 This dashboard charts a select user's HN submissions and provides links to each item.

+## Dashboard: Urls

+A table of top-scoring URLs, with charts of their domains by occurrences and by max score.

 # Notes